nik0zer/vm-course/README.md

 All jumps use list of marks whith every method holds, so jumps only availible in method range.
 In bytecode transforms to <opcode> <offset>

 ### Calls
 When method calls first (K) registers [0:K-1] threated as parameters, when method returns value in accumulator threated as return value.
+Max depth of frame stack is 1024

 </details>